As risks rise, boards respond

 The bottom line, is that every board should periodically assess the risk oversight and governance needs of the organization and take whatever steps it deems necessary to address those needs.
 A board-level risk committee, whether standalone or hybrid, is one effective means of attaining the necessary visibility into risks and risk management and of exercising risk oversight.
 It is also one that most boards should at least consider.
 Get the full story, download the report now.

-Governance, Risk and Compliance Services
+Governance, Regulatory and Risk Services

 Life at Deloitte